1.1 Notary.co.uk Limited is a provider of notarial services and legalisation services.

 6.1 Before we do any work for you, we will provide you with a detailed cost breakdown.
 The total cost will include our fees, and if applicable, value added tax (VAT) and disbursements.

-6.3 If you are based in the European Union, VAT will be applied to our fees.
+6.3 If you are based within the United Kingdom, VAT will be applied to our fees.
 This is currently 20% of the total price for our fee.
 Our VAT registration number is 946522901.
-If you resident outside of the European Union, VAT will not be charged.
+If you resident outside the United Kingdom, VAT will not be charged.

-6.5 We provide Commissioner for Oaths certification on a discretionary basis for documents to be used in England and Wales.
+6.5 We provide Commissioner for Oaths certification on a discretionary basis for documents to be used only in England and Wales.
 Pricing is subject to the current statutory rate, namely £5.00 for witnessing an affidavit, declaration or affirmation, and £2.00 for each exhibit to be signed.
-Where the statutory rate is not applicable, the fixed fee for a Commissioner for Oaths certification is £10.00.
-Please note that for any document to be used outside of the United Kingdom, we only provide notarial certification.
+Where the statutory rate is not applicable, the fixed fee for a Commissioner for Oaths certification is £10.00+VAT.
+A fixed appointment fee of £30+VAT will also apply.
+Please note that for any document to be used outside of the United Kingdom, including South Africa and Hong Kong, we only provide notarial certification.

 6.6 We reserve the right to demand payment up front, immediately on completion of the instruction or by invoice payable within seven working days, unless otherwise agreed in writing.
 Invoices will be issued by post and email.
 If payment is late, we reserve the right to charge interest on any amount overdue, the rate being fixed at 3% from the date the invoice falls due.
 Any query related to the invoice must be raised immediately on receipt of the invoice.